RonMelendres/My-Portfolio/README.md

 HTML- Used to create the basic structure of the page.

 CSS- Adds scrolling behavior, background image, and some style to the sections and text of the page.

+## Future Development

+This version of my portfolio introduces some backend concepts using express in the server.js file.
+At the moment, my portfolio is designed to be one page, however as my knowledge grows, the portfolio may expand to have multiple pages.

+As this portfolio will always be evolving, another developement may be to try another responsive build like Bootstrap.

 ## Code Snippet